| | | | | The

 Web

-Museum, Paris - from sketches to paintings http://www.ibiblio.org/wm/paint/auth/vinci/sketch/
+Museum, Paris - timeline

 Web

-Museum, Paris - The Mona Lisa http://www.ibiblio.org/wm/paint/auth/vinci/joconde/
+Museum, Paris - The Mona Lisa

 Life,

-Art, Inventions, & Drawings of Leonardo Highlands Ranch, Colorado,
+Art, Inventions, & Drawings of Leonardo

-flight. http://members.tripod.com/~mr_sedivy/davinci1.html "Azoth"
+http://members.tripod.com/~mr_sedivy/davinci1.html